mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 - Class and Methods **cannot be `final`**
 - **Only public and protected methods** can be proxied
 - **It takes more time to create a proxy object**, althrought it has better performance

+NB:
+`aspectjweaver` and `aspectjrt` must be added to the application classpath in order to use Spring AOP.

 ## What visibility must Spring bean methods have to be proxied using Spring AOP?